publiccodenet/about/activities/tool-management/index.md

 * [Podbean](podbean.md) (publishing our podcasts)
 * [Streamyard](streamyard.md) (livestreaming our podcast)
 * [Tentoo](tentoo.md) (human resources management, including processing salaries and expenses)

+### Website, DNS and VPS'es for self-hosted tools:

+* Our website is hosted with Jekyll at [GitHub Pages](https://pages.github.com/)
+* Our DNS records are hosted at [Gandi](https://www.gandi.net/en)
+* Jitsi and Mattermost are hosted at [Digital Ocean droplets](https://www.digitalocean.com/)
+* Mailman and Nextcloud are hosted at independent service provider, [Maadix](https://maadix.net/)